hpcleuven/VscDocumentation/source/access/ondemand/jupyterlab.rst

        * Tier-2 Anansi

 To enable the Lab extension, use the ``%matplotlib ipympl`` or ``%matplotlib widget`` magic command.
-To ensure your plot is always shown, make sure always generate a figure object before plotting, e.g. with ``plt.figure()`` or ``plt.subplots()``.
+To ensure your plot is always shown, make sure to generate a figure object before plotting, e.g. with ``plt.figure()`` or ``plt.subplots()``.